-- In Canada, strict regulations spell out that the milk we drink must be exempt of antibiotics – and that's just the beginning
+- In Canada, strict regulations spell out how all milk is tested to verify there is no trace of antibiotics – and that's just the beginning

-- The Dairy Farmers of Canada logo guarantees a product is made with 100% Canadian milk and milk ingredients
+- The Blue Cow logo guarantees a product is made with 100% Canadian milk and milk ingredients

 Did you know that the Canadian milk on your store shelves was tested because it cannot enter the food supply with antibiotics in it?
 Here are eight reasons to put your mind—and mouth—at ease with 100% Canadian milk: